Code-Institute-Submissions/SpookySpool/README.md

 ### User Validation:

 * #### Login Validation:
-    * Users can't login in they have the incorrect password.
+    * Users can't login with an incorrect password.
 The correct error message appears.
     * Users can't login with the incorrect username.
 The correct error message appears.

 * #### Sign Up Validation:
-    * Users can't create an account with the same username as another.
+    * Users can't create an account with a username currently in the database.
 The correct error message appears.
-    * Users can't creat an account with the same email as another.
+    * Users can't creat an account with an email currently in the databas .
 The correct error message appears.
     * If the password and retype password fields don't match, the login button is disabled.
     * Users can't create passwords under 5 or over 20 characters long.
     * Users can't create usernames under 3 or over 10 characters long.